News

 emollients

-soothe, hydrate, heal and protect skin cells
+soothe, hydrate, treat and protect skin cells

-BODY LOTIONS AND LOTIONS
+BODY AND FACIAL LOTIONS AND WATERS

 CREAMS

-The best known emollients are:
+The best-known emollients (softeners) are:

 -